Registration and login are required to submit items online and to check the status of current submissions.

 Abstracts are written in Indonesian and English with lengths of 150-200 words each and are tilted with Times New Roman 10 typed points with 1 spacing in 1 paragraph.
-Abstract is arranged with short sentences, clear, coherent, and systematic and can describe the research process from background, objective, method, research implementation, to the conclusion of research result.
+An abstract is arranged with short sentences, clear, coherent, and systematic, and can describe the research process from background, objective, method, and research implementation, to the conclusion of the research result.

 In this section presents some theories about matters relating to the object of research.
 For example, if you will research on e-commerce in clothing store, then the theory that needs to be taken is the theory of marketing and theory of sales administration–.
 The description of the theory referred to can begin with a definition, but it should not be just a definition.
 Present some research results or expert opinions related to the field.

 This section contains a complete and detailed description of the steps undertaken in conducting of research.
 In addition, the research step also needs to be shown in the form of flowchart of research or framework step in complete and detailed including reflected algorithm, rule, modeling, design and others related to system design aspect–.